MoodCheck-Vitero/MoodCheck/README.md

-# **MoodCheck: A Daily Mood Reflection and Motivation App**
+MoodCheck: A Daily Mood Reflection and Motivation App Overview

-## **Project Overview**

-**MoodCheck** is a simple mobile application designed to help users track their emotional well-being daily.
-By choosing from a selection of mood icons or emojis, users can record how they feel each day.
-After logging their mood, they’ll be greeted with motivational quotes, songs, or advice to encourage positivity and reflection.
-The app also allows users to visualize their emotional patterns over time with a calendar view, offering a holistic approach to emotional well-being.
+MoodCheck is a simple, intuitive mobile application designed to help users track their daily emotional well-being.
+The app allows users to log their mood with easy-to-understand emojis or icons, receive motivational content after each entry, and track their emotional patterns over time through a calendar view.
+MoodCheck is ideal for students, young professionals, and anyone looking to increase emotional awareness and resilience.

----

-## **Project Objectives**
+Features
+1. Mood Logging

-- **Mood Tracking:** Provide users a quick and easy way to record their mood daily by selecting from a variety of mood icons or emojis.
+Users can log their mood each day by selecting from a range of basic mood icons or emojis.

-- **Positive Reinforcement:** After mood submission, users are shown a motivational quote, song lyric, or piece of advice to encourage a positive mindset.
+After logging their mood, users are greeted with a motivational quote or an inspiring song lyric to help uplift their spirits.
-- **Mood Visualization:** Present users with a calendar view to track their emotional patterns, making it easier to identify trends and changes in their mood over time.

----

-## **Target Users**

-### 1. **Students**
-- **Challenges:** High levels of stress from academic pressure and social expectations.
-- **Solution:** MoodCheck offers students a simple, quick, and non-intrusive way to check in with their emotions daily.
-It also provides positive reinforcement to help alleviate stress and encourage emotional well-being.

-### 2. **Young Professionals**
-- **Challenges:** Balancing work-life pressures, deadlines, and career growth.
-- **Solution:** Young professionals can use MoodCheck as a tool to reflect on their emotions, develop emotional resilience, and promote mindfulness amidst their busy schedules.

----

-## **Main Features**

-### 1. **Mood Calendar View**
-- **Feature:** Displays past mood logs in a calendar format, with each day showing an icon representing the user’s recorded mood.
-- **Purpose:** Helps users track and reflect on emotional patterns over time, identifying highs and lows, recurring emotional states, and potential triggers.

-### 2. **Motivational Content After Mood Submission**
-- **Feature:** Once users submit their mood entry, they receive a motivational quote, uplifting song lyric, or piece of advice.
-- **Purpose:** To inspire and encourage users, providing a moment of positivity to counterbalance any negative feelings and help them reflect on their emotional growth.

-### 3. **Comment Box for Daily Reflection**
-- **Feature:** A comment box allows users to write brief notes about their day, providing context for their mood, identifying possible triggers, or reflecting on coping strategies.
-- **Purpose:** To encourage users to engage in self-reflection and offer them a way to express their emotions more fully, fostering a deeper emotional understanding.

----

-## **User Flow**

-1. **Daily Mood Logging:**
-   - Users log their mood by selecting an appropriate emoji or icon.
+A comment box is provided to briefly journal or reflect on their day, thoughts, or the events that influenced their mood.

-2. **Post-Submission:**
+2. Calendar View

-   - Once the mood is recorded, the app displays a motivational quote or lyric to uplift the user.
+The app features a calendar view where users can see their mood logs displayed on specific days.

+Each day is marked with an icon corresponding to the user's mood, allowing them to quickly review and recognize emotional patterns or shifts.

+This feature encourages self-reflection by providing a visual record of the user's mood history over weeks or months.

-3. **Reflection:**
+3. Motivational Content
-   - The user can write a brief note in the comment box, reflecting on their day, mood, or emotional triggers.

-4. **Viewing Mood History:**
-   - Users can browse past entries via the calendar view, allowing them to track emotional trends over time.
+After logging their mood, users are provided with positive, uplifting content such as motivational quotes or song lyrics designed to encourage positivity and emotional resilience.

+This content aims to provide users with a daily dose of inspiration to help boost their mood and mindset.

+4. Comment Box for Journaling

+Users can journal their thoughts in the comment box where they can reflect on why they felt a certain way or how they managed their emotions.

+This feature helps users develop a deeper understanding of their emotional triggers and coping strategies.